IanWold/MonokaiGray/README.md

 MonokaiGray
 ===========

-A Sublime Text 3 theme, the same as Monokai dark, but has "true" gray backgrounds.
+A Sublime Text 3 color scheme, the same as Monokai dark, but has "true" gray backgrounds.